-“Burgess Rawson” herewith refers to our national network of offices located in Brisbane, Sydney, Melbourne and Perth.
+“Burgess Rawson” herewith refers to our national network of offices located in Brisbane, Canberra, Sydney, Melbourne and Perth.
 Burgess Rawson respects your privacy and is bound by the Privacy Act 1988.

 Note you are not required to provide any personal information to use this site.
 Any personal information provided by you will remain confidential and may be used by Burgess Rawson for direct marketing purposes only, and will not be supplied to a third-party for any reason whatsoever.

 We collect information about your property interests and engagement to:

 Some of the information we collect will be “personal information” meaning your name, company name, address, telephone number, e-mail address, subscription details (i.e., particular types of markets or property types on which you request information), credit card information (where you have chosen to pay an account by credit card) and any other information that personally identifies you or would allow us to make contact with you.

 We may request information from you in order to make a payment using our site.
 You will need to provide contact information, such as your property Identification Number, e-mail address, and financial information, such as a credit/debit card number and the expiration date.
 Contact information is used to advise you about the processing of a payment.
 Financial information is only used for processing the particular payment.

 We use ANZ Banking Group Limited to process the users credit/debit card charges for services.
 When making a card payment you will be presented with a pop up to provide your payment details.
 This information is securely transmitted directly to ANZ Banking Group Limited using Secured Socket Layer (“SSL”) standard transmission encryption to protect transmission of your financial information.
 We do not retain, share, store or use this financial information and we require that all such information you provide to us in this manner is stored securely by you.